Dadangdut33/Misaka-10032-ts/README.md

      4. You can change or disable some of the events listeners in [start.js](https://github.com/Dadangdut33/Misaka-10032/blob/main/modules/general/events/start.js).

 ## How to start the bot
-First install all the packages by doing `npm install`
+First install all the packages by doing `npm install` Then run the bot by doing `npm start`.

-Then run the bot by doing `npm start`.
+Alternatively, you can build/compile the bot to js by doing `npm run build`.
+You can also start the builded version by doing `npm run start-build`.
+Or you can build and run the file directly by running `npm run build-run`.

 ## Questions?
 Feel free to ask me in discussions if you have any questions